 - Proof of Payment (payment made directly to SAS), and

 - Copy of the Vessel Listing/Registration (copies can be requested from SAS)/ Foreign Registered vessels need to have a copy of the certificate of Foreign Registration.

 - Completed and signed COF Category form.
 The first page needs to be signed by the owner prior to the surveyor arriving to do the survey.
-The COF Category forms are attached below:

 Foreign Registered Vessels

 All foreign registered vessels owned by members or which are participating in Club sailing events are required to undergo a full SAS or SAMSA survey.
 All processes as prescribed above can be followed in achieving the COF.

 Members are requested to adhere to the following sequence in order to ensure that they are correctly registered by the Club as being COF compliant:

 - As a service, the Office () will provide written notice 1 month in advance that the vessels’ COF is due to expire (responsibility will always be vested in the owner to ensure valid certification).

 - Owners are then to make an appointment with a SAS certified surveyor whom will survey the respective vessel.